Legazpi Cathedral: History

 The city of Legazpi today was initially a barangay called Sawangan, which at present corresponds to the location of the Legazpi Port.
 The mission in the area, the Mission de San Gregorio Magno de Sawangan, was founded by the Franciscans in 1587 as a visita of Cagsaua.
 Its first church of nipa and lumber was constructed which was placed under the patronage of Saint Gregory the Great, the pope of the Catholic Church from 590 to 604 CE.
 In 1616, it became a full pledged parish and was called Albay.
 It was reconstructed with wood planks in 1635 which was razed by fire in 1754.
 The first stone church was built under Fr.
 Pedro Romero in 1834 which was charred again during the Philippine-American War in 1900.
-In 1945, parts of the church were damaged during the World War II, and was subsequently repaired under Fr.
+In 1945, parts of the church were damaged during World War II, and was subsequently repaired under Fr.
 Nicanor Belleza.
-In 1951, it became the seat and cathedral of the Legazpi Diocese upon its foundation from the territories of Diocese of Nueva Caceres.
+In 1951, it became the seat and cathedral of the Legazpi Diocese upon its foundation from the territories of the Diocese of Nueva Caceres.